glass-uk/glass-uk/readme.md

 ---------------------

 *   🌍  I'm based in the UK.
-*   🧠  I'm learning improving my Springboot skills.
+*   🧠  I'm currently improving my Springboot skills.
 *   🤝  I'm open to collaborating on interesting projects.

 ### Skills